barbarer/py4e-int/_sources/files/writeCode.rst

         .. tab:: Answer

             It was missing a close double quote after the r on line 1.
 It was missing a colon at the end of line 3.
 It was missing a comma or plus sign between the values on line 7.

             .. activecode:: file_ex_pollErrora
                 :nocodelens:
                 :optional:
-                :available_files: uspoll.txt
+                :datafile: uspoll.txt

                 # Close quotations around "r"
                 inFile = open("uspoll.txt","r")